See Scotland this winter - with 20% off

 Glasgow to Dumfries by train takes a little under an hour.
 The fastest route from Edinburgh is via Carlisle and takes from two to three hours depending on the connection timings.
 The onward trip from Dumfries to Gretna takes around 30 minutes.

-Like any city, there’s lots to do and see year-round.
+Beyond the V&A, there’s lots to do and see year-round.
 And since Dundee is actually the sunniest city in Scotland, and one of the driest, there’s no time of year it’s not good to visit.

-The city’s science centre and transport museum are both also just a short walk from the train station.
+Dundee Science Centre is also just a short walk from the train station.
 Getting to the Verdant Works jute museum will take you a little longer – around 20 minutes on foot from the station – but it’s well worth it to step back in time and explore the city’s strong textiles heritage.

 Edinburgh to Dundee by train on the Aberdeen line takes an hour and a quarter.
 From Glasgow, again heading towards Aberdeen, the journey time is a little longer.